blackboard/anthologydevdocs/docs/blackboard/rest-apis/hands-on/adaptive-release.md

 ### Using GradeRange

-This criteria specifies a gradable item, a maximun and a minimum score.
+This criteria specifies a gradable item, a maximum and a minimum score.
 When the item has been graded and the score is within the range, the content becomes available.
 A GradeRange criterion can be converted to a GradePercentage criterion by setting the Type to GradePercentage and

 You can get the gradeColumn id using (you need the course_id):